XinRC/CS-2124/lectures/lecture2/README.md

 ---

 ### Classes:
 Classes allow developers to create **private** datatypes by default.
+This means that any objects outside the class is unable to access anything from the class unless it is specifically stated for an item to be `public`.
 To create a class in C++, just use the `class` keyword and then type the name of the class.
 There are 3 types of membership, private, public, and protected.

 <div align = "center">